AlShakib/sirius/root/usr/share/gnome-shell/extensions/arcmenu@arcmenu.com/README.md

 -----

-* This extension leverages some of the design elements for the default menu layout (ArcMenu) from Zorin OS.
+* ArcMenu leverages some of the design elements for the default menu layout from Zorin OS.
-* This extension also uses some code from gnome-shell adapted to be used for ArcMenu.
+* ArcMenu utilizes some modified code from GNOME Shell and the GNOME Shell extensions package.
-* This extension also uses adapted code from Dash to Panel's Utils.js.
+* ArcMenu also uses adapted code from Dash to Panel's utils.js.
-* This extension also uses some code from gnome-shell-extensions package for use with external file sources adapted to be used for ArcMenu.

 -----